benjamincollu/benjamincollu.github.io/README.md

 # benjamincollu.github.io
-Personal website using HTML and CSS hosted on GitHub Pages.
+A personal website using HTML and CSS hosted on GitHub Pages.